ghtmtt/DataPlotly/help/source/basic_usage.rst

 Subplots
 ........
 You can choose to separate the plots in different plot canvas.
-It is particulary useful when the scales are very different or when overlapping too many data results in a messy plot canvas.
+It is particularly useful when the scales are very different or when overlapping too many data results in a messy plot canvas.